-If you require assistance with course planning, you should contact the Office of Student Services and Advising at 212-790-0429 or emailing cardozostudentservices@yu.edu.
+If you require assistance with course planning, you should contact the Office of Student Services and Advising by emailing cardozostudentservices@yu.edu.

-If you encounter any problems with registering via the Banner website, you should contact the Office of the Registrar at (212)790-0295 or via email at brookdaleregistrar@yu.edu.
+If you encounter any problems with registering via the Banner website, you should contact the Office of the Registrar by emailing cardozoregistrar@yu.edu.

-If your question concerns a financial hold, you should contact the Office of Student Finance at (212) 790-0392.
+If your question concerns a financial hold, you should contact the Office of Student Finance by emailing clfinaid@yu.edu.